MicrosoftDocs/bot-docs/articles/dotnet/audio-calls.md

     }
 }
 ```
 > [!NOTE]
-> In addition to the `CallingController` (to support audio calls) a bot may also contain a `MessagesController`
+> In addition to the `CallingController`, which supports audio calls, a bot may also contain a
-> (to support messages).
-Providing both options allows users to interact with the bot in the way that they prefer.
+> `MessagesController` to support messages.
+Providing both options allows users to interact with
+> the bot in the way that they prefer. <!-- docs on MessagesController are where? -->

+##  Answer the call

-While the constructor registers the `IVRBot` class, `ProcessIncomingCallAsync` will execute whenever
-the user initiates a call to this bot from Skype.
+The `ProcessIncomingCallAsync` task will execute whenever a user initiates a call to this bot from Skype.
-The `IVRBot` has a predefined handler for that event:
+The constructor registers the `IVRBot` class, which has a predefined handler for the `incomingCallEvent`.

+The first action within the workflow should determine if the bot answers or rejects the incoming call.
+This workflow instructs the bot to answer the incoming call and then play a welcome message.

 ```cs
 private Task OnIncomingCallReceived(IncomingCallEvent incomingCallEvent)